Treatments and drugsBy Mayo Clinic staff

 - Braces.
 Your doctor may also suggest you wear a forearm strap or brace to reduce stress on the injured tissue.

-If your symptoms haven't improved after at least a year of extensive conservative therapy, you may be a candidate for surgery to remove damaged tissue.
+If your symptoms haven't improved after six to 12 months of extensive conservative therapy, you may be a candidate for surgery to remove damaged tissue.
 These types of procedures can be performed through a large incision or through several small incisions.
 Rehabilitation exercises are crucial to recovery.